 - UTIs – boys can suffer from urinary tract infections, usually associated with renal tract abnormalities that would need medical investigation, and if infections keep occurring, circumcision might be recommended

 When boys have problems with their foreskin, most doctors will try a variety of treatments before they suggest circumcision, and it’s normally only carried out as a last resort.
-You may want to visit a circumcision clinic in Perth to discuss your child’s case with the experts, and decide whether it’s the best choice for him.
+You may want to visit a circumcision clinic in Newcastle to discuss your child’s case with the experts, and decide whether it’s the best choice for him.

 Don’t worry if your child can’t pull back his foreskin for the first few years of life.
 It’s not until after the age of two that the foreskin begins to separate from the glans, or ‘head’, of the penis.
 However, full separation might not happen until they’re seven.
 If it hasn’t separated by that point, you might want to see a doctor for peace of mind, but usually it doesn’t mean there’s a problem, it’s just taking longer than usual.